-|Children at Batam Orphanage|
+|Children at Batam Orphanage on 8th Sept.
+2013.|

-An anonymous person correctly commented in my earlier post (Link) that he's Mr Chan not Mr Chua.
+An anonymous person correctly commented in my earlier post that he's Mr Chan not Mr Chua.
 I would like to share with you his comments about Mr. Chan as a person and a boss to him for your reading pleasure.

-These days, the 60-years-old Mr. Chan, who was once the CEO of the Batam facility of a main-board listed company in Singapore, wants nothing more than to spend his days at his orphanage, hoping to make a difference to the life of the kids there, not just with his money but more importantly, with his personal involvement and physical work.
+These days, the 60+ years-old Mr. Chan, who was once the CEO of the Batam facility of a main-board listed company in Singapore, wants nothing more than to spend his days at his orphanage, hoping to make a difference to the life of the kids there, not just with his money but more importantly, with his personal involvement and physical work.

 Now, let me share with you my short visit and what I know of Mr. Chan's orphanage in Batam as accurately as I possibly can remember.

-"Selemat Datang, Bapak Chan", they screamed and surrounded Mr Chan, who was beaming with the kind of joy only man with a heart of gold can appreciate.
-Certainly not the same kind of emotion an MP felt when grassroots leaders and guests standup and greet him/her out of protocol.
+"Selemat Datang, Bapak Chan", they screamed and surrounded Mr Chan, who was beaming with the kind of joy, only man with a heart of gold can appreciate.
+Certainly not the same kind of emotion an MP felt when grassroots leaders and guests stand up and greet him/her out of protocol.

 The orphanage, called "Panti Asuhan Yayasan Padmila" is about the size of a half a football field and sits in a center of vast vacant land about a mile from the popular "Batam Holiday Inn Resort" at Waterfront Ferry Terminal.
-The premises is half-walled and manned with a security post at a single entrance.
-The housing is two rows of concrete, single story building with insulation roofing, each row measuring about 100 x 20 meters and a courtyard in between.
-Inside the housings are two aircon classroom, kitchen, dinning rooms, toilets, bedrooms and an office.
-All these facilities are built to modern standard like a hotel with piped water and electricity.
-And the cost.....nearly a two million US dollars.

-These children are given a stable and loving home where they are fed, clothed, cared for and schooled.
-They are also given personal and professional development activities with the aim of bringing them up with a strong foundation for a happy and healthy life after leaving the orphanage at a matured age of about 18 years old.
+These children are given a stable and loving home where they are fed, clothed, cared for, and schooled.
+They are also given personal and professional development activities with the aim of bringing them up with a strong foundation for a happy and healthy life after leaving the orphanage at a mature age of about 18 years old.

 Like most orphanage centers, all children are under close supervision for their own well begin and character development.
-Transports are provided to send children of school going age to national schools and frequent excursions to local events and festivities for integration with local communities are arranged.
+Transports are provided to send children of school-going age to national schools and frequent excursions to local events and festivities for integration with local communities are arranged.

 "Around half a million dollars annually.
 It's difficult to answer your second question".
 He replied and after a short pause, he continued...

 "Honestly, I'm a humble man and do not wish to propagate or exaggerate my work.
-I did it because this is something I think it's worthwhile doing and I can to do it quite easily with what I have.
+I did it because this is something I think it's worthwhile doing and I can do it quite easily with what I have.
 Please don't ask me to speak more on this matter".

 I salute this humble and unsung hero.
-Mr. Chan is truly a person who has the vision, the dedication and the kind heart in doing whatever it is need to be done in and out of Batam.
+Mr. Chan is truly a person who has the vision, the dedication, and the kind heart in doing whatever it is need to be done in and out of Batam.

 The children in his orphanage are, without doubt, fortunate to be taken under Bapak Chans wings.
 It’s forever a work-in-progress and I’m secretly spreading the word about P.Y.P.
 Orphanage and hope that somehow, somewhere and someway, my friends and strangers could reach out to them and make our contribution in whatever small way we could.

 "Mr. James, I'm not a highly educated man.
 Therefore, I can't answer your question again.
-But I can say that a society and government can be better if everyone (including the government) is willing to do a bit more, either in action or in cash than what they are doing right now".
+But I can say that society and government can be better if everyone (including the government) is willing to do a bit more, either in action or in cash than what they are doing right now".